whisthq/whist/backend/services/host-service/mandelbox/README.md

 An alternative to resource mapping is to mount data onto the mandelbox as seen in [host-service.go](https://github.com/whisthq/whist/blob/dev/host-service/host-service.go#L564).

 Another important fact to note is that `whist-startup.sh` will wait until a `.paramsReady` file is created, which happens in `host-service.go` using the mandelbox function `MarkParamsReady`.
 This will enable the audio and video services to start, for the streaming to begin.
 Moreover, because the protocol and user application depend on user configs, `run-whist-server.sh` will block until `.configReady` is written, which happens via the `host-service.go` function `MarkConfigReady`.

-## Starting and stopping mandelboxes

-TODO @MauAraujo, please fill this section.